 The Carbide & Carbon Building was designed by the Burnham Brothers and completed in 1929.
 The rumor is that it was designed to look like a champagne bottle, with its golden top and green-tinted terracotta facade.
 The gold-leaf is not imitation, by the way — it’s real 24 karat gold.
 I know that seems hard to imagine, but they pounded it out so that it’s 1/5000 of an inch thick.
 The base is a reflective black granite, popular in Art Deco because of its sleekness and glamor.

-Architecture buffs can even stay the night in this art deco gem: it’s home to the new St. Jane Hotel.
+Architecture buffs can even stay the night in this art deco gem: it’s home to a luxury hotel.

 Chicago Motor Club Building

 The Chicago Motor Club building is another example of the Chicago Art Deco style in full-swing.
 Not only was it a “monument to the progress of motordom,” it was a monument to the progress of capitalism and the prosperity of the 20’s.
 Everything about the building screams money, power and progress, especially the lobby.

 The ceiling is high and the windows linear.
 On the west wall is a 29-foot mural depicting the important national highways and cities of the time, with many of the routes leading to Chicago.